 Much like the stock market we are seeing a rebound in sales in the Canadian and local Real Estate sector.
 In our local market I can almost measure the loss of sales from February to May against the increase in June and July reflecting the short-term demand shock from the housing market shutting down.

 Sales around the province have surged back to pre-COVID-19 levels in June.
 These may be temporary as pent up demand could be a factor helping push this demand forward.
 I am continually watching and monitoring to see if prevailing trends will remain.

 The question I am asked the most these days is what is the Real Estate outlook for the central Island area?
 As difficult as it is to predict how long it will take for Canada's housing market to recover, one thing for certain is that the impact in our area will be less affected.

 2019 Housing Market ends on a positive note with growth expectations for 2020.

-Sales of single-family homes in September dropped by 32 per cent from one year ago and 25 per cent from August 2018.
+Sales of single-family homes in December increased by 40% from one year ago and were 24% lower than in November.

 One of Canada's Leading Realtors

 Consistently one of Nanaimo's Top REALTORS® RE/MAX International Individual - 2017*